Graphs encoding the generating properties of a finite group: Introduction

 \

-Once is known that the graphs $\Gamma_{a,b}^*(G)$ are connected in most of the cases, the next step is to investigate their diameters.
+Once is known that the graphs $\Gamma_{a,b}^*(G)$ are connected in most cases, the next step is to investigate their diameters.
 When $G$ is soluble and 2-generated, it has been recently proved \cite{diam} that the graph $\Gamma^*(G)$ has diameter at most 3: this bound is best possible, but it can be improved to 2 if $G$ satisfies the following additional property: $|\End_G(V)|>2$ for every non-trivial irreducible $G$-module $V$ which is $G$-isomorphic to a complemented chief factor of $G$ (which is true for example if the derived subgroup of $G$ is nilpotent or has odd order).
-In this paper we prove a more general result (see Theorem \ref{abd}): {\sl{assume that $G$ is a finite soluble group and that $(x_1,\dots,x_b)$ and $(y_1,\dots,y_b)$ are non-isolated vertices of $\Gamma_{a,b}(G)$: if either $a\neq 1$ or $|\End_G(V)|>2$ for every non-trivial irreducible $G$-module $V$ which is $G$-isomorphic to a complemented chief factor of $G$, then there exists $(z_1,\dots,z_a)\in G^a$ such that $G=\langle z_1,\dots,z_a,x_1,\dots,x_b \rangle = \langle z_1,\dots,z_a, y_1,\dots,y_b \rangle.$}} We will give an example showing that when $a=1$ the previous statement does not remain true if we drop off the assumption on the order of the endomorphism group of the complemented chief factors.
-But in any case the previous result allows us to conclude (that) {\sl{$\diam(\Gamma^*_{a,b}(G))\leq 4$ whenever $G$ is soluble and $a+b\geq d(G)$}} (see Corollary \ref{diametro}).
-We are also able to deduce that {\slshape{if $G$ is soluble and $|\End_G(V)|>2$ for every non-trivial irreducible $G$-module $V$ which is $G$-isomorphic to a complemented chief factor of $G$, then the diameter of the swap graph $\Sigma_d(G)$ is at most $2d-1$}} (see Theorem \ref{swapdiam}).
+In this paper we prove a more general result (see Theorem \ref{abd}): {\sl{assume that $G$ is a finite soluble group and that $(x_1,\dots,x_b)$ and $(y_1,\dots,y_b)$ are non-isolated vertices of $\Gamma_{a,b}(G)$: if either $a\neq 1$ or $|\End_G(V)|>2$ for every non-trivial irreducible $G$-module $V$ which is $G$-isomorphic to a complemented chief factor of $G$, then there exists $(z_1,\dots,z_a)\in G^a$ such that $G=\langle z_1,\dots,z_a,x_1,\dots,x_b \rangle = \langle z_1,\dots,z_a, y_1,\dots,y_b \rangle.$}} We will give an example showing that when $a=1$ the previous statement does not remain true if we drop the assumption on the order of the endomorphism group of the complemented chief factors.
+But in any case the previous result allows us to conclude that {\sl{$\diam(\Gamma^*_{a,b}(G))\leq 4$ whenever $G$ is soluble and $a+b\geq d(G)$}} (see Corollary \ref{diametro}).
+These results lead also to a better understanding of the swap graph.
+For example we deduce that {\slshape{if $G$ is soluble and $|\End_G(V)|>2$ for every non-trivial irreducible $G$-module $V$ which is $G$-isomorphic to a complemented chief factor of $G$, then the diameter of the swap graph $\Sigma_d(G)$ is at most $2d-1$}} (see Theorem \ref{swapdiam}).

 \